 1. Draining the Pool

-Although this is the most extreme step one can take, few other options are left if the pool has turned dark green and borders on a blackish colour.
-In such cases, it is always more effective to completely drain the pool and treat the surface with an acid wash.
+Although this is the most extreme step, few other options are left if the pool turns dark green and borders blackish.
+In such cases, draining the pool completely and treating the surface with an acid wash is always more effective.

-If one can see six to eight inches below the water’s surface, it is advisable to add appropriate chemicals for effective pool cleaning.
-If such visibility is obscured, the pool owner must decide whether to continue chemical treatment or complete draining.
+If one can see six to eight inches below the water’s surface, adding appropriate chemicals for effective pool cleaning is advisable.
+The pool owner must decide whether to continue chemical treatment or complete draining if such visibility is obscured.

 2. Lowering the pH Level

 The pool won’t turn green if the free chlorine levels are sufficient.
 So, one might skip that step.
-But, it is optimum to try and have it below 7.2 for this process regarding the pH level.
+However, it is optimum to have it below 7.2 for this process regarding the pH level.
 Otherwise, the pool will likely get cloudier over the next few steps.

 Once users know the pH levels, sodium bisulphate can help reduce them, and the method is straightforward.
 You need to follow manufacturing instructions while adding the product to the pool.
 Tests must be conducted again in a few hours to observe results.